4-Ingredient Double Stuffed Butternut Squash

 What is butternut squash?

-A type of winter squash with sweet, nutty flesh.
-It belongs to the gourd family and is related to pumpkins and cucumbers.
+A popular winter squash with an elongated pear shape and sweet, nutty flesh.
+It belongs to the gourd family, making it a close relative to pumpkins and zucchini.

 What does it taste like?